About Glendo

 Less than 50 years ago, the field of traditional engraving seemed to be coming to an end.
 Like many specialized trades, engravers and stone setters were secretive about techniques.
 Becoming a quality professional took more than half a lifetime.

 All that has changed.
 Now you can learn in days what once took years.
 What’s the secret?
-GRS provides a friendly environment with personal access to the best tools and the best instructors.
+Through the GRS Training Center, Glendo provides a friendly environment with personal access to the best tools and the best instructors.
 Because the engravers and stone setters of today see the value of passing on this trade to the next generation, you can learn from top professionals who are active in their fields.
 These pros are passionate – and they want to see you succeed.